Realitaetsverlust/Cerberus/README.md

 As you can see, we have two tags there: #DEBUG::START and #DEBUG::END.
 These indicate that these lines are to be affected by the filter `debug`.

-A filter is as simple as you can possible imagine:
+A filter is as simple as you can possibly imagine:

 ```
 namespace Cerberus;